-FICO reports that approximately 85% of homeowners insurers use credit based scores, and in most states (with the exception of California, Hawaii, and Massachusetts), your credit score has an effect on your auto insurance premiums.
+FICO reports that approximately 85% of home insurance companies use credit based scores, and in most states (with the exception of California, Hawaii, and Massachusetts), your credit has an effect on your auto insurance rates.

 Simply put, the data breach at Equifax has the potential to affect us in many costly ways.
 According to CNN Money, “the hackers made off with the most crucial tools that identity thieves need to impersonate you.
 The worst-case scenario is a very real threat to Americans.
 If the stolen information from Equifax gets in the wrong hands, experts say data thieves can open bank accounts, lines of credit, new credit cards and even driver’s licenses in your name.
 They can saddle you with speeding tickets, steal your tax refund, swipe your Social Security check and prevent you from getting prescription drugs.
 Recovering from identity theft could take months or even years.
 And no one is responsible for cleaning up your own mess but you.”

 The best course of action is to take immediate action.
 Forbes recommends starting with Equifax themselves and visiting equifaxsecurity2017.com to find out if your information was exposed.
 The site has a “Potential Impact Tab” and asks the user to enter the last six digits of their social security number and last name.
 Forbes warns the user to be sure they’re on a secure computer and internet connection while doing this.